Understanding Primitive Reflexes

 For example, one child may have problems sitting still in relation to specific reflexes.
 They may also dislike labels on clothing, tight belts and have difficulties with urine control.
 Another may show aggression, fear or low self esteem relating to a different reflex.
 Yet another may have problems with balance and co-ordination or have difficulties with communication.

 The involvement of a group of reflexes may present as a more complex difficulty with varying severity.
-A child in this situation may be struggling at a low level with many aspects of life or may have been given a diagnosis such as Autistic Spectrum Disorder, ADHD, Dyslexia, Dyspraxia, language or behavioural difficulties.
+A child in this situation may be struggling at a low level of neurodevelopmental maturity with many aspects of life or may have been given a diagnosis such as Autistic Spectrum Disorder, ADHD, Dyslexia, Dyspraxia, language or behavioural difficulties.
 All the behaviours associated with these labels arise from the way in which the brain functions.
+It reflects their neurodevelopmental maturity.

 The BrainChild Developmental Program concentrates on the reflexes and behaviours that the child is exhibiting rather than a diagnostic label.
 The program works at the foundation level of brain functioning, using specific sets of movements to make enduring changes to the child’s functioning.